 Once you shape the product’s vision, it’s time to crystallize your target audience.

 If you want to conquer the world instantly, chances are you will go bankrupt instead.
 Why so?
-It’s impossible to create a product that will make all age, gender, and social categories purchase.
+It’s impossible to create a product that will make all ages, gender, and social categories purchase.